Setup

 Scope for groups

-The OIDC scope that contains the group info
+The OIDC scope that carries group membership

 groups